FEATURED PUBLICATIONS

 Online article in: The Conversation (2021)

-Catastrophes have always touched people’s lives.
+Excerpt: Catastrophes have always touched people’s lives.
 With these words, the prophet Jeremiah addressed a disaster of his time, centuries before the common era.
 Scientists are working to explain the causes and origins of the coronavirus with evidence, yet conspiracy theories still abound.
 Also, some religious leaders have suggested that the virus is God’s message for people.
 Whether the conspiracy theory is attributed to political manoeuvring or divine intervention, these theories propose that science does not explain disasters sufficiently for many people.
 Throughout history people have believed that disasters carry otherworldly messages.
 Often these messages propose that people have some responsibility for their present suffering.
 Such a belief may encourage one to understand the causes of catastrophes so that they can be avoided in the future.
 Understanding these messages required interpretation and they asked for specific ritual treatment.
 As a researcher of biblical studies, I study the techniques people used to consult God about the future.
 Such methods allowed people to prepare themselves for possible calamities held for them in the future.